 There are no clip-in options here, so you can ditch your spin shoes with this bike.

 The seat is adjustable vertically and horizontally, but since the arms are mobile, they don’t adjust like regular handlebars.
 They’ll still be functional for most sizes, but because you cannot adjust the height of the handlebars, some people with smaller frames may have to reach a little higher than normal.

 This bike measures 50.9″ x 23.3″ x 48.4″, which is a little larger than average indoor bikes due to the movement of the arms and the large fan wheel.

 The Assault Airbike can support weights of up to 300 pounds, which is around average for an indoor bike.

 The Assault AirBike has front wheels that make maneuvering the bike on firm surfaces super seamless.

-The Assault AirBike is powered by the user’s movement and power, but the console does run on 2 AA batteries, which should come included with your purchase.
+The Assault AirBike is powered by the user’s movement and power, but the console runs on 2 AA batteries.

 The Assault AirBike is one of the louder bikes on the market due to its fan resistance.
-However, if you purchase a wind screen, this will soften the noise just a little for home use.
+However, purchasing a wind screen will soften the noise just a little for home use.

 Places to Buy

 You can buy the Assault AirBike through Rogue Fitness and Assault Fitness.